-In your technical dossier you have provided ready biodegradability studies on the category members , as listed under the relevant information requirement section(s) A.2 below.
+In your technical dossier you have provided ready biodegradability studies on the category members, as listed under the relevant information requirement section(s) A.3 below.

-However, all the aquatic toxicity studies and the ready biodegradability studies provided in the dossier for the category members are considered as not adequate, for the reasons explained in section 'I.3.
+However, there are no aquatic toxicity studies nor ready biodegradability studies conducted with the Substance.
+With respect to the source data on the category members provided in the dossier, all these studies are considered as not adequate, for the reasons explained in section 'I.3.
 Adequacy and reliability of source studies' and under the relevant information requirements in the Appendices below.